metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - what if infrastructures have been a bit of a distraction for engagements with the technical ensemble?
 The technicity of the ensemble does not lie in infrastructures.
 It resides, as Simondon says, in combines or inter-commutativity.
 - Tue Dec  6 12:13:26 GMT 2016 -- almost 2 hours later -- haven't done much on the paper, instead went three first 3 chapters of _Learning Javascript_ to get some sense of what is happening with Javascript, jquery, node, etc. Not sure that is very useful for focusing here.
 - DONE: bring 1000 words across from previous version
-- ALMOST DONE: write a new intro that puts technical ensemble ahead of the number practice.
+- ALMOST DONE: write a new intro that links technical ensemble ahead of the number practice.
 - github/about now says 48 million projects: DONE: put into title?

+## Wed  7 Dec 10:42:48 GMT 2016
+- trying to start again today -- late start; have done some notes on MEOT conclusion in simondon_mode_tech_1989.md .
+A couple of them are about the obscure central zone, but this mainly relates to the work argument.
+Is that enough?
+- too busy to get much done.
+But trying to bring in the next section of around 1000 words to introduce the notion of configurative and capital numbers.
+- ok, brought across the notion of capital number, so that is there
+- TODO: bring the section on configurative numbers as riposte.